hpcaitech/ColossalAI/docs/source/en/features/gradient_accumulation_with_booster.md

 ```

 ### Step 4.
 Inject Feature
-Create a `TorchDDPPlugin` object to instantiate a `Booster`, and boost these training components with booster.
+Create a `TorchDDPPlugin` object to instantiate a `Booster`, and boost these training components.

 ```python
     plugin = TorchDDPPlugin()